dimazaitsev/hmn/README.md

 ﻿# hm, hn, hmn

-Generators of canvas for Petri net models of hypertorus (hypercube) grid with Moore's, von-Neumann's, and combined neighborhoods, respectively
+Generators of canvas for Petri net models of hypertorus (hypercube) grid with Moore's, von-Neumann's, and generalized neighborhoods, respectively

 Description: